thomasbratt/NSchedule/README.md

 * Limits the nunmber of concurrently executing tasks.
 This avoids overloading the resource used by the task (a server or network link, for example).
 * Efficiently schedules tasks that must be repeated periodically.
-* Tasks are rescheduled _after_ they have run.
-This prevents multiple invocations of the same task overlapping.
+* Individual tasks are rescheduled _after_ they have run.
+This prevents multiple invocations of the same task from overlapping.
 * Allows any combination of: immediate/delayed and periodic/one-shot.

 Related Packages